jnimmo/pyIntesisHome/README.md

 It is fully asynchronous using the asyncio library, and utilises the private API used by the IntesisHome mobile apps.

 ## Usage
-Instantiate the IntesisHome controller device with username and password for the user.intesishome.com website.
+ - Instantiate the IntesisHome controller device with username and password for the user.intesishome.com website.
-Status can be polled using the poll_status command suggested maximum of once every 5 minutes.
+ - Status can be polled using the poll_status command suggested maximum of once every 5 minutes.
-Commands are sent using a TCP connection to the API which will then remain open until the connection times out.
-While the persistent TCP connection is open, status updates are pushed to the device over the socket meaning polling is not required.
+ - Commands are sent using a TCP connection to the API which will then remain open until the connection times out.
+ - While the persistent TCP connection is open, status updates are pushed to the device over the socket meaning polling is not required (check using *is_connected* property)
-Callbacks can be added with the add_callback() method.
+ - Callbacks to be notified of state updates can be added with the add_callback() method.

 ## Basic example
 *Requires an async event loop to connect to the API and send commands*